top of page

 Issue

-The intent and purpose of the stock market is to allow for the purchase of stock in order to become a co-owner in a particular business, while also providing companies extra capital.
-Stock ownership is mutually beneficial of where both sides may profit from the arrangement.
+The intent and purpose of the stock market is to allow investors the ability to purchase stock in order to become a co-owner in a particular business while providing companies extra capital for their business.
+Stock ownership becomes mutually beneficial of where both sides may profit from the arrangement.

-However, investors have misplaced or ignored their moral obligations as being co-owners of a business, which have resulted in the stock market being abused by traders (and corrupted by greed).
-This behavior is unethical to say the least since ownership in the particular company is legitimate and certain responsibilities and obligations are expected as being a co-owner of the business.
+However, many investors have misplaced or ignored their moral obligations as being co-owners of a business that resulted in the stock market being abused (and corrupted by greed).
+This behavior is unethical to say the least since ownership in a particular company through stock is legitimate and certain responsibilities and obligations are expected as being a co-owner of the business.

 Unethical Behavior (Abuse)